 Should you include a sewer line inspection?

 A sewer line inspection is simply that.
 We will take a video of the sewer lateral from the cleanout in the basement to the street.
-With this inspection we can determine what is going on.
+With this inspection, we can determine what is going on.

 Sewer scope inspections look for:

-• Water Back Ups – This could indicate damage or breakage to the sewer line, or a significant clog.
+• Water Back Ups – This could indicate damage or breakage to the sewer line or a significant clog.

 • Movement – If the soil around a house seems to have shifted, the pipe may have been affected.
 If it has moved, it could have broken or become bent and damaged, which may require a costly repair.

 • Greener Grass – This is a common sign of septic or sewer leaking.
-Nitrogen in sewer water is a powerful fertilizer encourages plant growth.
+Nitrogen in sewer water is a powerful fertilizer that encourages plant growth.
 If you see a greener patch in the yard, when the rest of the lawn is not as bright or brown, you should be suspicious.